GIScience/gis-training-resource-center/content/Modul_3/en_qgis_modul_3_ex3_madagascar.md

 5. Now, we have mapped all roads in our AOI that are blocked by the flood.
 We can use icons instead of just points to display the layer __“MDG_flood_2024_blocked_road”__ to visualise this fact better [wiki](https://giscience.github.io/gis-training-resource-center/content/Wiki/en_qgis_single_symbol_wiki.html).

     * Right-click on the layer __“MDG_flood_2024_blocked_road”__ in the Layer Panel and click on `Properties`.
 A new window will open up with a vertical tab section on the left.
 Navigate to the `Symbology` tab.
     * Keep the `Single Symbol` option.
-Select any symbol from the list that is appropriate for marking blocked roads.
+Select any symbol from the list that is appropriate for marking blocked roads (make sure the filter is set to `Favourites` or `All Symbols`.
     * Once you are done, click `Apply` and `OK` to close the symbology window.
     * After you are done, click on the icon ![](/fig/qgis_move_symbol.png) to end the feature selection mode.
     ```{figure} /fig/m3_ex6_qgis_task3_5.png